Birdwatching in Cannon Beach

 - Birds of Oregon Field Guide

 Of course, these things are just suggestions.
-The beautiful thing about birding is that you can do it anyway you want.
-You can build your list, enjoy your backyard birds, or travel across the world in search of rarities!
+The beautiful thing about birding is that you can do it any way you want.
+You can build your list, enjoy backyard birds, or travel worldwide searching for rarities!

-Winter - Although it can be cold and rainy on the Oregon Coast during the winters, it can be a great time for birds!
+Winter - Although it can be cold and rainy on the Oregon Coast during the winter, it can be an excellent time for birds!
 Offshore storms drive rare species closer to shore, so there is potential for Red Phalaropes, Black-legged Kittiwakes, and more.
 This is also migratory duck season, so check out some sheltered ponds to see what is hanging out for the winter.

 Summer - Summer is a great time to visit the forests looking for Western Tanagers, Evening Grosbeaks, and Hermit Warblers.
-Cool off at the beach to see fluffy Black Oystercatcher chicks, and Tufted Puffins and Common Murres flapping at amazing speeds around Haystack Rock.
-In late summer, you may see Brown Pelicans soaring in a line just over the waves.
+Cool off at the beach to see fluffy Black Oystercatcher chicks, Tufted Puffins, and Common Murres flapping at impressive speeds around Haystack Rock.
+You may see Brown Pelicans soaring in line over the waves in late summer.
 Swainson’s Thrush and Varied Thrush calls fill the streets and tree-filled areas of town.

-Fall - The fall shorebird migration gives you a chance to work on your “peeps”, sea ducks begin to move back through, and seawatching from bluffs can be rewarded with Sooty Shearwaters.
+Fall - The fall shorebird migration allows you to work on your “peeps” sea ducks begin to move back through, and sea watching from bluffs can be rewarded with Sooty Shearwaters.
 Search for Greater White-fronted Geese, American Coots, and Townsend’s Warblers at the Cannon Beach Settling Ponds.

 Birdwatching Locations: Check out these Good Spots

-If you are visiting in late December, early January, you may be able to participate in the annual Christmas Bird Count, America's longest running and most extensive community science project.
-This project is organized by the National Audubon Society, and while Cannon Beach does not have a circle of its own, at this time the mouth of the Columbia River is the center of a habitat-rich, fun-to-bird Christmas Bird Count circle.
+Suppose you are visiting in late December or early January.
+In that case, you may be able to participate in the annual Christmas Bird Count, America's longest-running and most extensive community science project.
+The National Audubon Society organizes this project.
+While Cannon Beach does not have a circle of its own, at this time, the mouth of the Columbia River is the center of a habitat-rich, fun-to-bird Christmas Bird Count circle.
 Be sure to register early!

 If educating visitors at Haystack Rock is your idea of a low tide well spent, the Haystack Rock Awareness Program could use your help teaching visitors about the abundance of tidal life and helping to protect this iconic monolith for future generations.

 There are lots of ways to learn more about birding.
-Cornell Lab of Ornithology provides an incredible amount of information about birds and interesting tips for birding.
+Cornell Lab of Ornithology provides incredible information about birds and exciting tips for birding.

-To find more locations around Oregon, you can check out the Oregon Birding Trails website.
-There is lots to see and do...the first step is to get outside!
+You can check out the Oregon Birding Trails website to find more locations around Oregon Birding Trails website.
+There is a lot to see and do...the first step is to get outside!